 - Click Continue to proceed.

-Use the comparison details on the "Land Detail" page to decide whether you want a Full Region, Homestead, or Openspace.
+Use the comparison details on the "Land Detail" page to decide whether you want a Full Region or Homestead.
 Click Choose under your selection to continue.

-Note: You can only purchase a Homestead or Openspace region if you own or are also going to buy one or more full regions.
+Note: You can only purchase a Homestead region if you own or are also going to buy one or more full regions.

 EXCEPTION: Educational institutions.
 See Information for educators.